 - Have a great tip to pass along?

 We created an Editorial Theme Calendar to coordinate content each month around one focus.
-The themes are: Trends, Content, Data & Code, Contact Centers, Digital Government Strategy/CX, Social Media, DigitalGov Communities, DigitalGov Services, Metrics, Mobile, Usability, Challenges & Crowdsourcing.
+The themes are: Trends, Content, Data & Code, Managing Digital, Customer Experience, Social Media, DigitalGov Communities, DigitalGov Services, Metrics, Mobile, Usability, Challenges & Crowdsourcing.